🔗Step 1: Download Set-OutlookSignatures

 - Select the email address of any user in your system.

-- Restart Set-OutlookSignatures in a new PowerShell session, but this time with the additional parameter '
+- Run Set-OutlookSignatures in a new PowerShell session and add the additional parameters '

-In your 'Documents' folder, you will now find a new subfolder called 'Outlook Signatures', which contains the signatures of the simulated user.
+Your 'Documents' folder now contains new subfolder called 'Outlook Signatures', which in turn contains the signatures of the simulated user.

 The simulation mode can do much more and is therefore very well suited for testing and analysis in production environments.